 Command Pattern and how it can be used to implement undo/redo functions on the canvas.

-SenseUs is a simple, fun-to-use question-and-answer platform that provokes self-reflection and discussion about social issues in Singapore, by illuminating the differences in our opinions and lived experiences.
+SenseUs was a simple, fun-to-use question-and-answer platform that encouraged self-reflection and discussion about social issues in Singapore by illuminating differences in our opinions and lived experiences.

-I oversee the entire technical process, and developed both the backend and the frontend.
+I oversaw the entire technical process and built both the backend and the frontend.

-As a PWA that has been launched on both the Play Store and the App Store, SenseUs currently boasts over 800 users and counting.
-I am excited to see where SenseUs goes!
+As a PWA launched on both the Play Store and the App Store, SenseUs grew to 1,000+ active users at its peak.

-This project was built out of a desire to provide a safe space for people to air their thoughts.
+This project came out of a desire to create a safer space for people to air their thoughts.

-A lot of time was spent learning new technologies and agonizing over the user experience and design.
+A lot of time went into learning new technologies and refining the user experience and design.

 I handled both the frontend engineering and UX design.